benedictaquino/cpp-primer/ch09/README.md

 * (b) Read an unknown number of words.
 Always insert new words at the back.
 Remove the next value from the front.
 * (c) Read an unknown number of integers from a file.
 Sort the numbers and then print them to standard output.

+**Solution:**

+* (a) A **`list`** would be the best container for this task.
+Since the words need to be sorted alphabetically, we will need to insert elements in the middle of the container.
+* (b) A **`deque`** would be the best container for this task.
+A `deque` is best when the program only needs to insert or delete elements at the front and back and not the middle.
+* (c) Either a **`vector`** or a **`list`** would be the best container for this task.
+If we want to sort the integers after creating the container, then we may need random access so a `vector` is preferred.
+If we want to sort the integers while inserting them into the container, then a `list` is preferred because we need to insert elements into the middle of the container.
+However, since we will have many small elements, if space overhead matters, then we do not want to use a `list`.

 ## Section 9.2: Container Library Overview

 **Exercise 9.2:** Define a `list` that holds elements that are `deque`s that hold `int`s.